 Your Body Talks to Itself

 Wnt signaling pathways were first discovered in the 1980s when doctors were researching the development and spread of cancer.
 They discovered that these signal transduction pathways were made up of proteins, and had the ability to pass signals into cells.
 It’s these signals, or absence of them, that tell the cell what to do, and can result in normal or abnormal cell growth.
-After uncovering the cancer link, researchers realized Wnt signaling pathways played a role in embryonic development, as well as in tissue regeneration in skin and other parts of the body.
+After uncovering the cancer link, researchers realized Wnt signaling pathways play a role in embryonic development, as well as in tissue regeneration in the skin and other parts of the body.

 Your Hair Talks Too

 Previous research has indicated that these pathways are involved in hair loss as well, and that’s why certain spots are affected.
 Consider the three stages of hair growth.
 There’s the anagen stage, in which the real “magic” happens.
 This is when the cells inside the hair shaft form hair and the hair grows.
 A longer anagen stage gives your hair more time to grow, and the period can last anywhere from 3-6 years.
 After this, the catagen stage begins.
 This happens quickly and results in the hair being cut off from its nourishment.
 It stops growing and rests during the telogen stage, then falls out and the cycle begins again.
 All your hair does not go through the various stages at one time.
 If it did, you’d lose all your hair at once.
 Instead, different hairs rotate through the cycle at different times, so during normal hair growth, you may have 10-15% in the rest phase, a smaller percent in the catagen stage, and the majority in the growth stage.
 The problem occurs when the cells that would normally grow new hair get the message to stop going through the hair growth cycle or they simply don’t get the message to start a new cycle.

 Different Hair Regions Speak Different Languages, But May Still Understand One Another